midnightntwrk/midnight-architecture/specification/dust.md

 abstract, and in their concrete initial assignment.
 Fundamentally, these define the relation between Night, Dust, and time.

-Is is worth also being clear about the atomic units of Night and Dust here.
+It is worth also being clear about the atomic units of Night and Dust here.
 - The atomic unit of Night is the Star, with 1 Night = 10^6 Stars
 - The atomic unit of Dust is the Speck, with 1 Dust = 10^15 Specks